cha0s/spawn-controller/README.md

 # Spawn Controller

-This mod is controlling spawns on my server.
-It's not very polished yet.
+This mod controls mob spawning.

 # TODO

-- Add stats back in.
+- Elastic cap: more people on server, more spawns!

 ---